Auto-Moto Association of Macedonia: History

 The beginning of Auto - Moto Association of Macedonia is the formation of the first auto - moto associations which started functioning in 1945.
-The next year, 1946, in Macedonia there had already been nine associations established, whose basic aim was carrying out operations of public interest for the country citizens.
+The next year, 1946, in North Macedonia there had already been nine associations established, whose basic aim was carrying out operations of public interest for the country citizens.
 The first associations were established in: Skopje, Kavadarci, Bitola, Kicevo, Kumanovo, Ohrid, Veles, Prilep and Berovo and later associations were also established in Stip and Strumica.
 Its existence and development are marked through series of structural and organizational changes, some due to the time, and some in response to the need to be and to remain closer to the older and to the new generations.